KashanRauf/Realm-Of-Ruins/README.md

 These are the asset packs currently in use, to avoid any issues, check the license on the asset store and then add the name/link of the pack here
 * Tiny RPG - Forest: https://assetstore.unity.com/packages/2d/characters/tiny-rpg-forest-114685
 * Pixel Art Top Down - Basic: https://assetstore.unity.com/packages/2d/environments/pixel-art-top-down-basic-187605
+* TextMeshPro - Should give you a prompt if needed

 ## Additional resources
 Stuff that may be useful, include a link/name and a short description